ciselab/CPS_repo_mining/analysis/PX4-Autopilot.md

 ### Message
 commander: don't auto-disarm as fast if not flown
-message: commander: don't auto-disarm as fast if not flown

 It was found inconvenient that auto-disarm triggers too quickly right after arming when the vehicle has not actually taken off yet.